Local moving companies in New York City

 How long does a move from New York City to Columbia take?

-The 708-mile move from New York City, NY, to Columbia, SC, takes one to six days.
-Some New York City movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Columbia.
+The 708-mile journey from New York City, NY to Columbia, SC, typically takes one to six days.
+Some movers in New York City offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Columbia.